nipreps/dmriprep/docs/roadmap.rst

 #.
 Susceptibility distortion correction.
     Using `SDCFlows <https://github.com/poldracklab/sdcflows>`__

+#.
+Signal drift estimation
+    Leveraging the :math:`b=0` extraction, rescaling and averaging that was merged in `#50 <https://github.com/nipreps/dmriprep/pull/50>`__

 Version 0.4 (April 1st, 2020)
 -----------------------------
 #.
 Head motion correction.

     A SHOREline-based approach, ported from QSIPREP.
+In cases where the data are "shelled", 3dSHORE will be used as the diffusion model.
+If the data are single-shell, we will use SFM as the diffusion model.

 #.
 Eddy current correction.

     We will explore the possible adaptations of the HMC based on SHOREline above.
-    SHOREline approach In cases where the data are "shelled", 3dSHORE will be used as the diffusion model.
-If the data are single-shell, we will use SFM as the diffusion model.

 #.
 Identification of outliers.

+    We will identify volumes that are outliers in terms of head motion, or other severe artifacts that make them likely candidates for exclusion from further analysis.

 Version 0.5 (May 1st, 2020)
 ----------------------------